 Arachibutyrophobia, derived from the Greek words “arachi” (meaning “ground nut”) and “butyr” (butter), and “phobia” (fear).
 It refers to the fear of being choked by peanut butter.
 Most people dread the thought of the peanut butter sticking to the roof of their mouth, eventually choking them to death.

 It may not be a debilitating or life-altering condition, yet no list of weird phobias would be complete without the inclusion of this one.
-While peanut butter is not obligatory for a healthy life, arachibutyrophobics could miss out on the health benefits of peanut butter, such as its abilities to lower cholesterol and help in warding off heart disease.
+While peanut butter is not obligatory for a healthy life, arachibutyrophobics could miss out on the health benefits of peanut butter, such as its ability to lower cholesterol and help in warding off heart disease.

 Some people with this phobia are able to eat things with peanut butter as an ingredient and some aren’t.
 The phobia can trigger symptoms of anxiety, which can include difficulty swallowing.
 That means that peanut butter — or any other similar texture substance — might become even more difficult to swallow when your phobia is triggered.
 Arachibutyrophobia can be rooted in a more general fear of choking.